parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 Case is ignored, but mixed case is considered invalid.

 > Addresses are required to be created as lower case, however this is of no consequence given that fully upper or lower addresses are equally valid.
+Apart from the explicit mixed case constraint, mixed case addresses would be entirely equivalent.

 ## Base32 Encoding
 Base32 characters have the following 1:1 mapping to/from base32 values.
 Only the payload is base32 encoded in an address, the prefix and separator are merely string concatenated with the encoded payload.